MuffinTrap/mtek-gdl/README.md

 After installing, install these ports:
 - libpng
 - libsndfile

-You might want to install glm too
-- glm

-These will help with ogg playback once it is enabled on PC platforms
 - libogg
 - libopus
 - libvorbis

 MacOS makefile is Makefile_mac.mk

-### Future plans
-1. Add useful math and lerp functions
-2. Add functions to help rendering 3D scenes and objects

 This file was changed for version 0.100.0-muffintrap by muffintrap to add explanation of the fork.
 Original contents of README.md are below: